 If that's what you want to do, connect your expression pedal to the PEDAL 1 input, and assign the Wah Pedal function in System Settings on the page "Pedal 1".
-Then, press and hold the soft button "Calibrate" while sweeping the pedal all the way from heel through to toe position.
+Then, press the soft button "Calibrate" and sweep the pedal all the way from heel through to toe position.
 The bar below "Calibrate" should reflect that move.
-Now, you can release "Calibrate".
 Next, navigate to the "Pedal Links" page and activate "WahPedal >Volume" and "WahPedal >Pitch".
 Now, the Wah Pedal will also control volume, as well as pedal pitch effects.